The Gamer: Summary

 Han Ji-Han was a normal high school student who developed a special ability that allowed him to treat the world around him as a game called 'The Gamer'.
 He noticed that by leveling up, he could increase his stats and improve his body and mind, among other things.
 The day after noticing that he can also increase his stats through training (he studied to increase his Intelligence), he accidentally slipped into a combat area for those who have a link to the Abyss, the hidden world of their own.
 He witnessed a battle between Kwon Si-Yeon and Hwan Seong-Gon, getting involved in it as well.
 He was approached by Kwon Si-Yeon, who questioned him on his identity.

-Han Ji-Han began to realize that he needed to train to be sure that he'll be safe in case he gets caught up in a fight again, so he trains his fighting capability with blunt objects (he uses a baseball bat).
+Han Ji-Han began to realize that he needed to train to be sure that he would be safe if he got caught up in a fight again, so he trained his fighting capability with blunt objects (he uses a baseball bat).
 On his way home, he accidentally slips into another combat area, having to fight his way through zombies which he later finds out were amassed souls that Hwan Seong-Gon was collecting.
 He then realizes that he needs to talk to his friend, Shin Seon-Il.
-Ji-Han assumes that Seon-Il was part of this world due to his level being much higher than everyone else around him, and his assumption proves correct when Seon-Il threatens him, due to him not knowing that Ji-Han has become part of this world.
+Ji-Han assumes that Seon-Il is part of this world due to his level being much higher than everyone else around him, and his assumption proves correct when Seon-Il threatens him due to him not knowing that Ji-Han has become part of this world.

 The story goes on, with Han Ji-Han deciding to stay in the world of the abyss, putting him in many dangerous situations as he grows stronger to protect himself and those around him.